1983: Larry Bell began homebrewing, later opens homebrew supply store.

 Originally self-distributed, Larry and his staff of 9 employees bottled and delivered all of the beer to market for the company’s first four years.
 By 1989, Bell’s was shipping more than 500 barrels annually and assigned its first wholesaler to further establish itself across the state of Michigan.
 In 1993, Bell’s became the first Michigan brewery to open an onsite pub.

 In 2003, Bell’s opened a new production brewery in nearby Comstock, Michigan about seven miles east of Kalamazoo.
-This facility has seen five major additions since then and encompasses over 100,000 square feet of building on a 32 acre site.
+This facility has seen seven major additions since then and encompasses over 130,000 square feet of building on a 32-acre site.

-Our most recent construction and expansion project, a 200-barrel brewhouse, began in April, 2011 and officially opened May 14, 2012.
+Construction of a 200-barrel brewhouse began in April, 2011 and it officially opened on May 14, 2012.
 Fourteen 400-barrel fermentation tanks, new grain handling facilities and an employee care area were also added.

-Beers are now brewed on a 50-barrel system and the newer 200-barrel system with a total annual capacity of more than 500,000 barrels.
+Beers are now brewed on a 50-barrel system and a newer 200-barrel system with a total annual capacity of more than 500,000 barrels.
 Bell’s brews more than 20 beers for distribution.

 Despite repeated expansions at the main production facility, we haven’t forgotten our roots and continue to brew at our original Kalamazoo location.
 Using the same equipment that served us so well for more than 20 years, this space has become home to several specialty projects, as well as brewing an extensive array of brands typically only available at the adjoining Eccentric Café.